DarkAstronaut/DentonAccidents/README.md

 # DentonAccidents

- This Repository contains Jupiter Notebook code and results for Lab work of Coursework DSCI 5240 - Data Mining & Machine Learning for Business
+Denton-Accidents information (provided by professor for Lab work) is a CSV File with Accidents data.
+As part of  the  Labwork, Data Processing and Analysis techniques are applied on this data.